-This lovely, mild hike winds along the mountains below the Jungfrau, giving you a great view not only of the Grindelwald valley and the mountain you’re on, but also of all the mountains above you including the Eiger.
+This lovely hike winds along the mountains below the Jungfrau, giving you sweeping views of the the whole Jungfrau region including the glaciers and famous peaks, the Eiger, Mönch and Jungfrau.
 So beautiful!
 While many of the trails in this region are quite steep and difficult, this trail is easy enough for little hikers in training and is also manageable with an all-terrain stroller.
-There is a big playground at Männlichen with swings, slides, trampolines and other amusements.
+Kids will love the big playground at Männlichen with swings, slides, trampolines and other amusements.
 Of course, this trail is a popular choice for tourists and can be crowded on sunny summer weekends.
 But you won’t mind so much because the views are so amazing.
 If we could only do one family hike in the Jungfrau region, this would be it.

 |Address:||Grindelwald or Lauterbrunnen, Switzerland|

 |Trail:||4.7 km one way, about 2hr walking with kids|

 |Services:||restaurant and playgrounds at both ends of trail, no fires|

 cable car runs about 8:30 to 17:00

 |Cost 2017:||Adult full fare hiking ticket CHF 57

 Männlichen is a mountain hub in the center of Jungfrau region, accessible with mountain transport from either Lauterbrunnen/Wengen or Grindelwald.
 At Männlichen, you’ll find big views, a restaurant and big playground.
 Several trails that start from this area.